fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

   When sent, a message may no longer be updated by the sender.
   A recipient may update the "received" time on a message.
 - __Notification__: For sending notification from Practitioners to Patients.
-These are usually text-based, and may have a temporal validity attached (see period on ehealth-detached-provenance) to indicate at which point a notification is no longer valid.
+These are usually text-based, and may have a temporal validity attached (see "period" extension) to indicate at which point a notification is no longer valid.
 When sent, a notification may no longer be updated by the sender.
 - __Advise__: Advise is much like notifications.
 They may also have a validity period, but they can be seen as reminders caused by a planned event, eg. a measurement or online meeting which is to take place.